20 Things to Do Before You Retire in the 2020s

 Think about that for a second.
 The longest vacation you’ll ever take is retirement.
 It’s a great comparison.
-I used to think my longest vacations were behind me since I no longer get to enjoy a three-month summer vacation each year between school years.
-It’s nice to know that down the road, retirement could fill that gap.
+When you’re in school, it’s easy to think that the longest vacations you’ll ever have are each summer between school years.
+Those pale in comparison to retirement, though.

 If you put retirement in the framework of a vacation, planning for it might be slightly less daunting of a task.
-I spent nearly a year planning a two-week vacation to Europe last year, and while I’m not anywhere near retirement, I know for a fact it’s going to take a lot more time to plan.
+Let’s say that you’re still several years away from retirement and are planning a two-week vacation to Europe.
+It’s going to take a decent amount of time to plan for that vacation.

-Let’s put that to scale.
-Let’s say I took 10 months (40 weeks) planning a two-week vacation, and I want to prepare for a 30-year retirement.
-Using that same 20:1 metric, I should be planning my retirement for 600 years.
+However, let’s put planning that vacation to scale with retirement.
+Let’s say it takes 10 months (40 weeks) to plan a two-week vacation, and you want to prepare for a 30-year retirement.
+Using that same 20:1 metric, you should be planning for retirement for 600 years.
 That’s unrealistic, but it illustrates the point that we often overlook how much time we should be putting into planning for our retirement.

 On the bright side, the more you look forward to retirement, the more you’re thinking about it.
 And thinking about retirement is a great place to start.
 The most significant difference between a retirement and vacation is that you don’t have to plan out every single day of your life in retirement – but that doesn’t mean a plan isn’t necessary.
 Learn more about our Retirement Planning services.
 Onto the next thing to do before you retire in the 2020s.

 19. Develop a Vision of Your Perfect Retirement